What Is Open Enrollment?

 - Does the plan meet the needs of you and your family?
 Some plans require everyone in the family to use the same healthcare network.

 - Is your current doctor within the network?

 - Do you want to choose a plan based on where you work or where you live?

 - Are the associated costs—such as copays, deductibles, and rates—worthwhile given the benefits of the plan?

-- Did you earn the wellbeing incentive for 2023?
-Keep in mind that if you change tiers your incentive amount also changes.
+- Did you earn the wellbeing incentive for 2024?
+Keep in mind that if you change tiers, your incentive amount also changes.

-Learn more about your plan options, resources, and commonly asked questions in this presentation from Medica:
+Learn more about your plan options, resources, and commonly asked questions on the Medica website.